kimbilaontoast/kimbilaontoast.github.io/_posts/2025-02-23-psychedelic-orange-garfield.md

 At the start, this new way of learning may seem clunky and a little awkward, and you may find yourself spending more time than you like getting the hang of it, but that's the same with any new thing that we learn though, no?

 The best way to get good at this skill is to make it a habit.
 Carry some alphabetic flash cards with you and when you have a spare moment, whip out a letter and see if you can kinaesthetically recall any people that come to mind, or places for potential palaces that the letter triggers.
 You'll amaze yourself with how much is stored away in your mind, and you'll soon realise you have an endless supply of associations to work with.
 I'd recommend making a palace for each letter of the alphabet and then sticking any facts you want to remember about a topic in the palace based on alphabetical order.
+You can organise the topics spatially however you want, by room, or more palaces, it's up to you.
 You now have your basic internal library.
 You can practice revising the material by using a Leitner box, which is a form of spaced repetition, so that the associations stick in long term memory for good.

 The more you do it, the more fluid and seamless you will become.
-If you persist, it will be very natural to come up with images on the fly and you can apply this to all sorts of areas of your life, with anything you want to remember, whether it's chanting, names of people and their family members, Pāli grammar, whatever.
+If you persist, it will be very natural to come up with images on the fly and weave them through palaces you already have, and you can apply this to all sorts of areas of your life, with anything you want to remember, whether it's chanting, names of people and their family members, Pāli grammar, whatever.

 We live in a false economy where we spend time reading stuff, only to forget it, and then having to look it up again, read it, forget it, and so on, never remembering what we are learning.
 We call this 'convenience' but to me it seems very inconvenient.
 It's much more efficient to spend a little time creatively remembering something once so you don't have to keep looking it up later.
 If you put in a little work with memory work, you'll actually save yourself a lot of time, and have a lot of fun doing it too.